A thoughtful weekend read and a timely reminder for reflecting on all bad decisions made this year and in the last four years...

 Execution is everything.

-TPG was founded through the turnaround of Continental Airlines.
-The crux of the deal embodied more than just investing money, but more so, the hard work of returning the airline to profitability.
-In successfully doing so shot TPG to stardom.
-Had the transaction gone sideways, history would have been written very differently.
-Continental came back to life because of the folks driving the day-to-day leadership, management and execution, and not by throwing money at the company.
+But had the transaction gone sideways, history would have been written very differently.
+I believed that Continental Airlines came back to life because of the folks driving the day-to-day leadership, management and execution, and not by simply throwing money at the company.

-That said, anyone who has founded and built a business appreciate what it means to be putting your money on the line.
+Anyone who has founded and built a business appreciates what it means to be putting your money on the line.
 The notion of “every dollar of revenue counts” takes on a very different perspective for a business owner as compared to a passive investor in the side-seat, running a company using someone else's money.
+Much less so for employees (even managers in senior positions).

 But the majority of people take this for granted.